joelchan/notes/discourse-graph/sources/@laveSituatedLearningLegitimate1991.md

             - one important way to join language and practice is in stories and [[narrative]]

-                - #> "stories...are packages of situated knowledge" (from [[jordan 1989]], p.
-935)
+                - #> "stories...are packages of situated knowledge" (from [[jordan 1989]]

-                    - be careful, though! shouldn't separate from practice, don't substitute for [[legitimate peripheral participation]] (p.
-109)
+                    - be careful, though! shouldn't separate from practice, don't substitute for [[legitimate peripheral participation]]

                         - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fmegacoglab%2FSlf3EO3yxQ.png?alt=media&token=abc58a64-5d7d-49ad-a281-a0831fcf9ffc)

-            - some initial thoughts on #[[Q: How if at all do libraries and small businesses fit into the narrative of communities of practice?]]
+            - some initial thoughts on [[Q How if at all do libraries and small businesses fit into the narrative of communities of practice]]

                 - because knowledge is situated, shouldn't be disembedded from the setting and community, the physical and social proximity of each library branch to the physical and social locus of the small business community could be a positional advantage

-                - because talking about a practice from the outside may lead to just learning to "talk the talk", with no actual learning (of the knowledge necessary for practice) taking place; need to "^^[[talk within a practice]]^^", not talk about it (p.
-107) maybe libraries could help leaders (perhaps in conjunction with student volunteers from the uni, or with some funding from SBA) curate more "transparent" materials, where language and practice (e.g., via video) are more intertwined)?
+                - because talking about a practice from the outside may lead to just learning to "talk the talk", with no actual learning (of the knowledge necessary for practice) taking place; need to "^^[[talk within a practice]]

                     - one important way to do this is to curate learning materials and traces that are based around stories, since one important way to join language and practice is in stories and [[narrative]]